cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Contextual_Research/Contextual_Research.md

 ### ** Summary **

 Security does not happen in a bubble.
 Every security policy, setting, and tool needs to be tailored for the specific context of the organization.
-Particulary with non-profit organizations that work with fewer resources, under different circumstances, and for different motivations than for-profit or government entities, "industry best practice" and boilerplate policies can actually cause more harm than good.
-Instead, security assistance providers must consider context & capacity of their partner organizations, including the political, economic, social, technological, legal, and environmental factors both within and beyond the organization.
+Particularly with non-profit organizations that work with fewer resources, under different circumstances, and for different motivations than for-profit or government entities, "industry best practice" and boilerplate policies can actually cause more harm than good.
+Instead, security assistance providers must consider the context and capacity of their partner organizations, including political, economic, social, technological, legal, and environmental factors both within and beyond the organization.

 ### ** Learning Objectives **

 * Understand how contextual factors can impact an organization's security
 * Understand methods to identify relevant contextual factors
-* Understand methods to identify and categorize gaps & assumptions in one's analysis
+* Understand methods to identify and categorize gaps and assumptions in one's analysis
 * Understand how to use the PESTLE framework

 ### ** Pre-Readings **